 With this change, the white mass quivered, and shone bright again, till Sabriel had to shield her eyes once more.
 When the shadows grew together again, she looked back, and there was Mogget, collared in red leather, sitting up and looking like he was about to throw up a hairball.

-It wasn't a hairball, but a silver ring, the ruby 194 reflecting Mogget's internal light.
+reflecting Mogget's internal light.
 It rolled to Sabriel, tinkling across the stone.
 She picked it up and slid it back on her finger.